krokrob/zshtips/alias.md

-If you want to add some smart aliases to your terminal boring command :smile:
+If you want to add some smart aliases to your terminal boring commands :smile:

 Open .zshrc file in SublimeText:
 `stt ~/.zshrc`